heisstorm/heisstorm.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Shijie Lu.
-I’m a 1st year Ph.D. student in computer science at ASU, fortunately advised by Prof. Xusheng Xiao.
+I’m a 1st year Ph.D. student in computer science at [Arizona State University](https://www.asu.edu/), fortunately advised by [Prof. Xusheng Xiao](https://xusheng-xiao.github.io/).
 I am broadly interested in real-world computer security topics.
 More specifically, I focus on studying web security/privacy problems and building secure systems that can be used in practice.

 Before ASU, I received my bachelor’s from Wuhan University of Technology, and received M.S. from George Washington University.